CanadianRunner/PierresSweetAndSavoryTreats.Solution/README.md

 1) Clone this repository to your desktop.
 2) Navigate to the now installed directory and open in your editor of choice.
 3) Create your own database using the data from `Sean_Keane_Bakery.sql`.
 Import this data into your MySQL workbench.
-4) Create a new file within the Factory directory.
+4) Create a new file within the Bakery directory.
 Use the command `touch appsettings.json`
 5) Please copy the text in the image below and enter your own entry points (Enter your database, userId, and password within appsettings.json).

 ![Settings](ExampleSettings.png)

-6) Open the directory and `cd to Factory`.
+6) Open the directory and `cd to Bakery`.
-7) To build the Factory enter: `dotnet build`.
+7) To build the Bakery enter: `dotnet build`.
-8) To run the Factory enter: `dotnet run`.
+8) To run the Bakery enter: `dotnet run`.
 9) Open your browser of choice and use the url: http://localhost:5000/

 ## For a visual representation of setup and a successfully built application, please consult the attached Gifs.